cjripple/DH110-SEM1F/assignment01/README.md

 Secondly, there are no live search suggestions.
 This makes the website appear static and it's harder for users to find what they are looking for.

 > * *Suggestion: Although there may be a lot of search results, it would help the user find what they are looking for if there are live search suggeestions/reccomendations as soon as the user starts typing.
-Having the most searched-for results pop up first can help with too many suggestions coming up at once.
+Having only a couple of the most searched-for results pop up first can help with too many suggestions coming up at once.

+#### #2 - Match between system and the real world

 ---